espressif/esp-idf/docs/en/api-reference/system/pthread.rst

 * ``pthread_cancel()`` returns ``ENOSYS`` if called.
 * ``pthread_condattr_init()`` returns ``ENOSYS`` if called.
-* ``PTHREAD_COND_INITIALIZER`` static initializer constant is not implemented and will crash if passed to a function.

 Other POSIX Threads functions (not listed here) are not implemented and will produce either a compiler or a linker error if referenced from an ESP-IDF application.
 If you identify a useful API that you would like to see implemented in ESP-IDF, please open a `feature request on GitHub <https://github.com/espressif/esp-idf/issues>` with the details.